Subspaces with extra invariance nearest to observed data: Approximation with Paley-Wiener spaces

 \subsection{Preliminaries}

-In this section the class of approximation subspaces will be finitely generated SIS that are translation invariant.
+In this section the class of approximation subspaces will be finitely generated SIS with total translation invariance.
 That is translation invariant spaces that are generated by the integer translates of a finite number of functions.

 More precisely, given $\ell\in\N$ define $\T^{\ell}$ to be the set of all shift invariant spaces $V=S(\varphi_1,\dots, \varphi_{\ell})$ for some functions $\varphi_1,\dots, \varphi_{\ell}$ in $L^2(\R^d)$, and such that $V$ is translation invariant and the integer translates of $\{\varphi_1,\dots, \varphi_{\ell}\}$ form a Riesz basis of $V$.